grafana/mimir/docs/sources/mimir/visualize/grafana.md

 1. In the **HTTP** > **Prometheus server URL** field, enter a server URL:

-   - If you deployed Mimir via the `mimir-distributed` Helm chart, the default URL is is `http://mimir-nginx.<MIMIR-NAMESPACE>.svc/prometheus`.
+   - If you deployed Mimir via the `mimir-distributed` Helm chart, the default URL inside the cluster is `http://<HELM-RELEASE>-nginx.<MIMIR-NAMESPACE>.svc/prometheus`, and `http://<INGRESS-HOST>/prometheus` from outside, provided that you set up an ingress.

    - If you deployed Mimir via Jsonnet and Tanka, use `http://localhost:<MIMIR-PORT>`.